github/game-off-2016/README.md

 ## How to contribute

-Fork this repo and run `yarn install` or `npm install` at the root of the project to install all dependencies, then run `npm run start` and you will have the game running locally 🎉.
+Fork this repo and run `yarn install` or `npm install` at the root of the project to install all dependencies, then run `npm start` and you will have the game running locally 🎉.

 <!-- links -->
 [ggo16]:        http://gameoff.github.com/